 OEM unlocking is a feature on Android devices that allows you to unlock bootloader and lock bootloader if it’s already unlocked.
 This option can be accessed from the developer options which is a hidden Setting on Android phones including Samsung devices.
 You can enable developer options by tapping 7 times on the build number on your Samsung phone.

-In the last couple of years, Samsung brought many negative measures like tripping the Knox, voiding the warranty for unlocking the bootloader.
+In the last couple of years, Samsung improved its mobiles security which are not unlocked bootloader friendly.
+Unlocking bootloader trips Knox, and also void the warranty.
 And another setdown is Samsung doesn’t allow unlocking bootloader on devices powered by Snapdragon in many regions.
 However, you can unlock bootloader on Galaxy phones powered by Exynos.
 But if there’s no OEM Unlock in developer options you cannot unlock bootloader before bringing it back.

 Reasons to Unlock Bootloader